Substack Posts Scraper — Newsletter Archive & Stats

 Share

-Scrape the complete post archive of any Substack publication — including custom-domain ones — with engagement stats and optional full post text.
-One JSON item per post.
+Scrape the complete post archive of any Substack publication — including custom-domain publications — with engagement stats and optional full post text.
+One clean JSON item per post, no login, no API key, no proxy required.

 What you get per post